Skip to main content

 As mentioned earlier, MMDAs may help grow your savings.
 While these accounts share some qualities with savings and checking accounts, there are some key differences you should know about.

-Rates are clearly a high priority in account shopping, and rates will vary by bank.
-When reviewing average rates from September 2023, the lowest rates in the market were checking accounts,6 followed by traditional savings.
-Average MMDA rates settled slightly higher than traditional savings and only a few challenged rates for the average high-yield savings.7˒8˒9
+Interest rates, expressed as an Annual Percentage Yield (APY), are clearly a high priority in account shopping, and rates vary by bank.
+When reviewing average rates from September 2024, the lowest rates in the market were checking accounts, followed by traditional savings.7 Average MMDA rates settled slightly higher than traditional savings and only a few challenged rates for the average high-yield savings.8˒9˒10

 The chart below compares MMDA features, beyond rates, with other account types potentially offered through a chartered bank.